timpending/comp-sci-curriculum/Unit-5/01-hash-tables-introduction.md

 The function takes an arbitrary key, multiplies it times a large number to give it some entropy, and then mods the result by the size of a finite array (the max size of the new space).

-For example, if the smaller array has a length of 59, and the large prime number we choose is 122611, then our has function is:
+For example, if the smaller array has a length of 59, and the large prime number we choose is 122611, then our hash function is:

 ```js
 hash_key = (key * 122611) % 59